intrinicity 25th, May 2016

 Sean spent 6 years with the Australian Crime Commission and was commended for leading investigative teams against organised crime, terrorist activity and political corruption.

 He brings contemporary training, team building and group facilitation experience.
-Sean developed and delivered law programs to recruits at the Victoria Police Academy.
 He also developed and coordinated investigative training for the Australian Federal Police, Victoria Police and Australian Crime Commission.